This guide was most recently updated on Wed, Aug 9th, 2017. Below are the package versions used:

 gatsby (which is why we are calling this project

-npm install to build a new Gatsby blog with the Starter Blog framework.
+This will build a new Gatsby site with the Starter Blog framework.

 Now you can see a